rockkingjy/DataFormat_sdd2kitti/readme.md

     Change the "originalfolder" to the path: <your_standford_drone_dataset>/videos/

-    Change the "destinationfolder" to the path: <your_destinationfloder>
+    Change the "destinationfolder" to the path: <your_destinationfolder>

 2. In ssd2kitti.py:

     Change the "originalfolder" to the path: <your_standford_drone_dataset>/annotations/

-    Change the "destinationfolder" to the path: <your_destinationfloder>
+    Change the "destinationfolder" to the path: <your_destinationfolder>

 3. Run the two python scripts